 The practicum experience consists of 150 hours of on-site work, during one semester, with 60 hours expected in direct contact with clients.
 The internship experience consists of 600 hours of on-site work, across two consecutive semesters, with 240 hours expected in direct contact with clients.
 The practicum and internship experiences bridge the gap between the skills acquired in the classroom and the world of professional practice.

 According to the Bureau of Labor Statistics, Employment of substance abuse, behavioral disorder, and mental health counselors is projected to grow 23% from 2016 to 2026, much faster than the average for all occupations.
-With each day, the demand for these specialized counselors is rising significantly.
+With about 115 people in the country dying from opioid overdose each day, the demand for these specialized counselors is rising significantly.

 North Carolina is expected to see a 27% increase in jobs within the addiction’s workforce.
 Upon graduation, you will be able to pursue a wide variety of counseling, advocacy, and social service jobs in the following areas (this is far from an exhaustive list):